wallix/terraform-provider-wallix-bastion/docs/resources/externalauth_radius.md

 ## Import

-RADIUS externalauth can be imported using an id made up of `<authentication_name>`, e.g.
+Radius externalauth can be imported using an id made up of `<authentication_name>`, e.g.

 ```
 $ terraform import wallix-bastion_externalauth_radius.server1 server1